AimotoRyosuke/freemarket_sample_63/README.md

 - belongs_to :prefecture
 - belongs_to :brand
 - belongs_to :categories_hierarchie
-- has_many :likes
+- has_many :likes, dependent: destroy
-- has_many :comments
+- has_many :comments, dependent: destroy
-- has_many :images
+- has_many :images, dependent: destroy
-- has_many :todos
+- has_many :todos, dependent: destroy
-- has_many :notices
+- has_many :notices, dependent: destroy

 ## image table